 The 2011 Los Angeles County HIV Needs Assessment12 polled 450 HIV-Infected persons and found that:

-- 68 percent were aware of Medical Nutrition Therapy as an available service; and
+- 68% were aware of Medical Nutrition Therapy as an available service; and

-- 54 percent ranked the need for Medical Nutrition Therapy 7th of 47 individual service categories.
+- 54% ranked the need for Medical Nutrition Therapy 7th of 47 individual service categories.

 Based on the above information, MNT should occur when and where PLWHA receive medical care in order to optimize access, coordination, and communication with the medical team.
 This includes HIV-infected individuals covered by private insurance, the VA, Medicare, Medi-Cal or Medicaid, Ryan White, and the Affordable Care Act.
 Coverage of MNT is limited, complicated, chaotic and full of disparities.
 Hurdles include inadequate coverage, reimbursement, co-pays, documentation, authorization, timing of the visit, billing & coding, requirements, and so on.
 In 1991 HIV/AIDS resources were limited, but stakeholders were promised there would be more funding and HIV nutrition care would be included.
 However, costs of drugs, tests, and care have greatly expanded, and still, the inclusion of medical nutrition therapy, a low cost and effective life sustaining treatment has largely been neglected.

 E. Evidence-Based Medications